 AP emphasize the international influence of French opera.
 They examine the impact of tragédie-lyrique on Gluck and French Grand Opera on Wagner (especially Tannhäuser); and they devote an entire chapter to the under-unacknowledged legacy of nineteenth-century opéra-comique ("a protean force," p.
 317) as well as operetta.

-The authors credit Wagner with creating a new kind of opera designed to convey a "continual unfolding of intense emotional states" (p.
+The authors credit Wagner with creating a new kind of opera designed to convey the "continual unfolding of intense emotional states" (p.
 398).
-AP particularly emphasize the unprecedented gender equality reflected in the interactions between Tristan and Isolde.
+AP particularly emphasize the unprecedented gender equality reflected in interactions between Tristan and Isolde.
 Wagner's later romantic scenes they find much less convincing, citing in Götterdämmerung his failure to distinguish musically between Siegfried's genuine passion for Brünnhilde and his drug-induced infatuation with Gutrune (p.
 358).
 AP seem to favor Tannhäuser and Lohengrin above the music dramas, in particular the Italianate "ardour" missing from his later compositions (p.
 297).

-With post-Wagnerian operas, AP arrange works by aesthetic approaches composers adopted to carve out new creative spaces.
-First is realism, which takes varied and innovative forms: the orchestral imitation of bells in Boris Godunov, Tatyana's memories of "real song" during her private "unmotivated" Letter Scene in Eugene Onegin; Massenet's flexible word settings; the combination of reflective concertato chorus and continuous stage action in Manon Lescaut; and the "extended soundscapes" of Parisian street life in La bohème (pp. 409-19).
+With post-Wagnerian operas, AP arrange works according to various aesthetic approaches that composers adopted to carve out new creative spaces.
+First is realism, which takes varied and innovative forms: the orchestral imitation of bells in Boris Godunov, Tatyana's memories of diegetic music during her non-diegetic "Letter Scene" in Eugene Onegin; Massenet's flexible word settings; the combination of reflective concertato chorus and continuous stage action in Manon Lescaut; and the "extended soundscapes" of Parisian street life in La bohème (pp. 409-19).

 Literaturoper—setting a spoken prose drama verbatim, leaving little opportunity for traditional set pieces—represented another approach.
-Of these, Pelléas et Mélisande and Jenůfa receive particularly sensitive and nuanced treatment: the symbolist aesthetics, distance from realism, and debts to Wagner of the former, and the idiosyncratic style of the latter (pp. 430-32, 450).
+Of these, Pelléas et Mélisande and Jenůfa receive particularly sensitive and nuanced treatment: the symbolist aesthetics, distance from realism, and Wagnerian debts of the former, and the idiosyncratic style of the latter (pp. 430-32, 450).
 Other operas covered include Salome, Erwartung, and Duke Bluebeard's Castle.

 According to AP, many operas written between 1910 and 1950 evince "distance," combining past and present in innovative ways but with wistful nostalgia (p.
 461).
 In Der Rosenkavalier, Strauss superimposes ironic layers of anachronism (eighteenth-century siciliano, nineteenth-century waltz, and modern harmonic progressions in the Marschallin's Act I monologue; pp. 464-65).
-Elsewhere he turns to "estrangement effects": by deriving Baron Ochs's leitmotif from the Trial March from Act II of Die Zauberflöte, he links a noble melody with a figure most unsuited to it (pp. 467-68) .
+Elsewhere he turns to "estrangement effects": by deriving Baron Ochs's leitmotif from the Trial March in Act II of Die Zauberflöte, he links a noble melody with a figure most unsuited to it (pp. 467-68) .
 The authors discuss similar strategies of engaging and reinterpreting the past in Wozzeck and The Rake's Progress.

-According to AP, many twentieth-century composers have confronted opera's inescapable unrealism by including spoken exclamations or conversational musical dialogue, assigning the burden of emotional expression to the orchestra.
-Examples include Zeitoper of the Weimar Republic, the later operas of Strauss and Janáček, and the works of Shostakovich.
+According to AP, many twentieth-century composers confronted opera's inescapable unrealism by including spoken exclamations or conversational musical dialogue, assigning the burden of emotional expression to the orchestra.
+Examples include Zeitoper during the Weimar Republic, the later operas of Strauss and Janáček, and the works of Shostakovich.